High velocity vent in a patented non-oscillating version to ISO 15364:2007 / MSC Circ. 677 and ISO 16852

 emergency is happening when the primary full capacity unit will open.

-on a tanker is very small.
 Normally, the blow-down (difference between

 opening and re-seating pressure) must be larger than the pressure drop